santileortiz/keyboard_layout/README.md

-Ubuntu and Gnome, and I say was because they decided to remove them to get a cleaner interface and better handle more advanced input methods without conflicting with these options (which some times can even conflict with themselves), this caused massive anger on users because they coudn't easily change their layouts as they did before, this was solved but most solutions I've seen are quite hacky, and I think we need a more drastic approach.
+Ubuntu and Gnome, and I say was because they decided to remove them to get a cleaner interface and better handle more advanced input methods without conflicting with these options (which some times can even conflict with themselves), this caused massive anger on users because they couldn't easily change their layouts as they did before, this was solved but most solutions I've seen are quite hacky, and I think we need a more drastic approach.

-Currently the workflow for anyone trying to type another language is:
+Currently the work flow for anyone trying to type another language is:

     1. Try to set up the language from the operating system's settings panel if they find it then they are fine and happy.